Extensions of characters in type D and the inductive McKay condition, II: Introduction

 As the argument uses \cite[Thm~A]{TypeD1}, \Cref{hyp_cuspD_ext} on cuspidal characters has to be assumed.
-Via an inductive proof on the rank of $\bG$ this limitation can be removed in the final section and we obtain \Cref{thm1}.
+Via an inductive proof on the rank of $\bG$ this limitation can be removed in the final chapter and we obtain \Cref{thm1}.

-Two important ideas are used throughout Sections \ref{sec4_2D}, \ref{sec_ext_D} and \ref{SecEC}: \begin{itemize} \item For any semisimple conjugacy class $\cC$ of $\bG^*$ there exists some $s\in \cC$ and a complement $\wc A(s)$ of $\Cent_{\bG^*}^\circ(s)$ in $\Cent_{\bG^*}(s)$ that behaves well with respect to relevant automorphisms, see \cite[Thm~A]{CS22}. \item We develop and apply a variant $\ov\JJ$ of the Jordan decomposition for certain non-irreducible characters of $\GF$ that is equivariant with respect to automorphisms, see Section \ref{sec3}. \end{itemize} Those two ingredients enable us to consider simultaneously characters of different rational series in the same geometric series of $\GF$.
+Two important ideas are used throughout Chapters \ref{sec4_2D}, \ref{sec_ext_D} and \ref{SecEC}: \begin{itemize} \item For any semisimple conjugacy class $\cC$ of $\bG^*$ there exists some $s\in \cC$ and a complement $\wc A(s)$ of $\Cent_{\bG^*}^\circ(s)$ in $\Cent_{\bG^*}(s)$ that behaves well with respect to relevant automorphisms, see \cite[Thm~A]{CS22}. \item We develop and apply a variant $\ov\JJ$ of the Jordan decomposition for certain non-irreducible characters of $\GF$ that is equivariant with respect to automorphisms, see Chapter \ref{sec3}. \end{itemize} Those two ingredients enable us to consider simultaneously characters of different rational series in the same geometric series of $\GF$.
 We apply \Cref{cor_2Becht} and relate the characters to unipotent characters of different finite groups coming from the same algebraic group, see \Cref{newJdec}.
 Another key ingredient is the bijection from \Cref{propCSB} which relates to the \textit{generic} nature of unipotent characters in the sense of Brou\'e-Malle-Michel and was established in \cite{CS18B}.
 For a connected reductive group $\bC$ with two commuting Frobenius endomorphisms $F'$ and $F''$ there exists a bijection which is equivariant for algebraic automorphisms of $\bC$ commuting with $F'$ and $F''$.
 This allows us to relate characters of $\GF$ to those of $\GFnull$ in \Cref{cor96} and \Cref{thm_desc}.

 Theorem \ref{thm1} also contributes to the general program to prove J. McKay's conjecture on character degrees for any prime $\ell$, see \cite{McK}.
 The reduction theorem from \cite{IMN}, the reformulation of the inductive McKay condition from \cite{S12} and its verification in various publications by Cabanes, Malle and the author have left open only the case of groups of types $\tD$ and $^2\tD$.
 Recall that for each prime $\ell$ it is necessary to verify the global condition $\Ai$ and some local conditions called $A(d)$ and $B(d)$ from \cite[Def.~2.2]{CS18B} for a quasi-simple group $G$ of Lie type $\tD$ or $^2\tD$ and $1\leq d\leq \ell -1$.
 The McKay conjecture is known for $\ell =2$ by \cite{MS16}.
 We obtain here the case $\ell =3$.